RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "It’s kind of funny.
 When this story first broke out right wingers were screaming and shouting how this is “more proof” how the Dems are cheating cause this guy was caught and he has a foreign name.
 Then it comes out he’s a trumper and crickets."

 Crowds flocking, people chasing after the fiction story.
-Absurd comedy, surreal humor, "kind of funny", entertinment addiction.
+Absurd comedy, surreal humor, "kind of funny", entertainment addiction.
 Information machines driving people with attraction to fiction and fantasy.

 &nbsp;